Philippines 'Bong' vs 'Bongbong' election drama builds, Duterte move eyed

 "Marcos is a very strong candidate from all indications," Antonio La Vina, professor of law and politics at the Ateneo de Manila University, told Reuters.

-Duterte-Carpio, for her part, said on Facebook that her decision to seek the No. 2 post, instead of the presidency, was her way to meet her supporters half-way.
+Duterte-Carpio said on Facebook her decision to seek the No. 2 post, instead of the presidency, was her way to meet her supporters half-way.

 If the president does run for vice president with Go, they could take votes away from his daughter's ticket, having some impact on Marcos's bid, La Vina said.